How Trump's efforts to help Tesla could hurt it

 Federal prosecutors charged a woman in connection with a string of vandalism against a Colorado Tesla dealership, which included Molotov cocktails being thrown at vehicles and the words "Nazi cars" spray painted on the building.

 Musk pumped $270 million into Trump's campaign heading into the 2024 election, appeared on stage with him and cheered Trump's victory over Democratic candidate Kamala Harris in November.
-Tesla stock soared to $479 per share by mid-December, but have since lost 45% of their value.
+Tesla stock soared to $479 per share by mid-December, but are now trading around $230 per share.

+That drop could hurt the company in the coming year in two ways.

+First, Tesla offers many of its workers the chance to buy shares at a discounted price as a way of incentivizing them.
+But with the stock down sharply, this discounted price offered last year is in many cases higher than the stock is currently trading, meaning there is no discount at all and the incentive is worthless.

 Musk has become the face of the Trump administration's slash-and-burn government downsizing efforts, known as the Department of Government Efficiency, or DOGE.
 The department has promised massive federal worker layoffs and aims to drastically reduce government spending.